fieldtrip/website/faq/how_can_i_map_source_locations_between_two_different_representations.md

 ---
 title: How can I map source locations onto an anatomical label in an atlas?
+category: faq
-tags: [faq, source, interpolate, atlas, label]
+tags: [source, interpolate, atlas, label]
 ---

 # How can I map source locations onto an anatomical label in an atlas?